tarantool/tarantool/doc/sphinx/book/box/index.rst

   i = s:create_index('primary', {type = 'hash', parts = {1, 'NUM'}})

-The effect is that, for all tuples in tester, field number 1 must exist and must be a 64-bit integer.
+The effect is that, for all tuples in tester, field number 1 must exist and must contain an unsigned integer.

 Space definitions and index definitions are stored permanently in system spaces.
 It is possible to add, drop, or alter the